MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 ==== Secure Connection Establishment for QUIC

-Since QUIC has built in support for secure connections and requires TLS v1.3 a secure identity composed of a certificate and a private key has been created and added to the applications bundle.
+Since QUIC has built in support for secure connections and requires #gls("tls") v1.3 a secure identity composed of a certificate and a private key has been created and added to the applications bundle.

 //MARK: add openssl command to create root CA and p12 file
 ```bash